dleeftink/QuickSet/readme.md

  // set.rank = [ 2, 0 ]
  // set.stat = [ 4, 0 ]

- // allow 1 to be picked up by .sum() again
+ // enable '1' to be picked up by .sum() again
  // by setting its value below the 'high' frequency mark
  // note: the first .put() does not update the top-k window, but .sum() does